Insurance: A Guide to Coverages and Cost Factors for NEMT Professionals

 Factors That Affect NEMT Insurance Costs

 Much like a personal policy, the rate of your premium is directly related to the number of vehicles you’re operating.
-If you have ten vehicles, your rate will be higher than if you you’re operating five.
+If you have ten vehicles, your rate will be higher than if you’re operating five.
 If you’re operating strictly cars for ambulatory passengers, your premiums will generally be lower than if you’re also operating wheelchair vans and stretcher-equipped vehicles.
 The reason behind this is due to the greater risk of incident that comes with additional on-board equipment such as wheelchair lifts and ramps or additional straps to secure gurneys.

 When hiring drivers for your NEMT, it’s very important to conduct thorough background checks to limit your liability and protect yourself and your business.
-Including these safeguards to your hiring process for drivers can also help you with NEMT insurance average costs.
+Including these safeguards in your hiring process for drivers can also help you with NEMT insurance average costs.

 Criminal Background Check: Drivers with criminal records, especially those like DWIs are a liability to both you and your passengers.